EinsamHauer/disthene/README.md

 First of all, it's strongly recommended to run it with Java 8.
 Even though this software is fully compatible with Java 7.
 The main reason for that is a bug in Java ([JDK-7032154](http://bugs.java.com/view_bug.do?bug_id=7032154)) prior to version 8 Moreover, it's strongly recommended to have some GC tuning.
-For a start here is some universal options:
+For a start here is a set of some universal options:
 * -XX:+UseConcMarkSweepGC
 * -XX:+CMSParallelRemarkEnabled
 * -XX:+UseCMSInitiatingOccupancyOnly